Battle of Taejon: Battles

+Battle of the Kum River (14–16 July)

 First North Korean attack

-On the morning of 14 July, American soldiers from 3rd Battalion, 34th Infantry on the heights 2 mi above the Kum River spotted T-34s across the river.
+On the morning of 14 July, American soldiers from 3rd Battalion, 34th Infantry, on the heights 2 mi above the Kum River Line spotted T-34s across the river.
 The T-34s fired on the 3rd Battalion's position from across the river, to no effect.
 By mid-morning, North Korean infantry were spotted crossing the river by boat and mortar and artillery fire began hitting the 34th Infantry's lines.
 In the confusion and resulting poor communication, the North Korean infantry managed to move around the American lines.
 The 1st Battalion, further north, also came under heavy attack by advancing North Korean forces, and though it repulsed the attack with the help of artillery, it was forced to withdraw to safer positions.

 In the early afternoon, another attacking force, an estimated 1,000 North Korean troops, crossed the river.
-The North Koreans captured an outpost of the 63rd Field Artillery Battalion, supporting the 34th Infantry with 105-mm howitzers.
+The North Koreans captured an outpost of the 63rd Field Artillery Battalion, supporting the 34th Infantry with 105 mm howitzers.
 They turned a captured machine gun on the battalion's HQ battery and began to fire, taking it by surprise.
 Artillery fire aimed at the battery destroyed communications and vehicles, and inflicted heavy casualties.

 Its survivors retreated on foot to the south.
-Meanwhile, only 250 yd away, a battery of the battalion also came under attack by 100 North Korean infantrymen, resulting in similar casualties and retreat.
+Meanwhile, only 250 yd away, a battery of the battalion also came under attack, by 100 North Korean infantrymen, resulting in similar casualties and retreat.
 B Battery was attacked by 400 North Koreans, but an advance of South Korean horse cavalry spared the battery from heavy losses, allowing it to make an organized retreat.
 The 63rd Field Artillery lost all of its guns and 80 of its vehicles, many still intact for North Korean forces to use.

-Later in the evening, 1st Battalion, 34th Infantry counterattacked the positions but was unable to take them back, in the face of machine gun and small arms fire, and was forced to withdraw by nightfall.
+Later in the evening, 1st Battalion, 34th Infantry, counterattacked the positions but was unable to take them back in the face of machine gun and small arms fire, and was forced to withdraw by nightfall.
 After this failed attempt to retake the equipment, Dean ordered the positions where the captured equipment was located to be destroyed by an airstrike.
 With the 1st Battalion having taken heavy casualties and the 3rd Battalion forced to move to counter North Korean attacks, the northwest flank of the American line had been beaten back.
-The North Korean 4th Division began crossing the river, only slightly impeded by US aircraft attacking its boats.
+The North Korean 4th Division began crossing the river, only slightly impeded by U.S. aircraft attacking its boats.